AttorneyOnline/docs/docs/authoring/characters.md

 Find or create content that you wish to make emotes out of.
 The minimum recommended size of your content is 256x192.
 Keep in mind that if your content's aspect ratio is different from the **viewport** (the area where characters appear; its size is controlled by your theme) it will still work.

+> **TODO:** Example screenshots would be nice, this section is pretty word-y - in1tiate

 That being said, here are some things to keep in mind: